nhsconnect/FHIR-NRLS-API/pages/pointers/pointer_identity.md

 ### Master Identifier ###

 The Master identifier is an optional identifier on the Pointer.
 It is under the control of the Provider.
-The Master identifier is associated with the version of the Pointer references.
 Guidance on the use of a unique master identifier value:

 - Once a pointer with a master identifier value has been created, that same master identifier value cannot be re-used with another pointer.